nredick/arsandbox/docs/installation/software/simple_install.md

 git clone https://github.com/vrui-vr/arsandbox.git
 ```

-Finally, check for the name of your new AR Sandbox directory by entering:
+Finally, check for the name of your new ARSandbox directory by entering:

 ```sh
 ls